SumiSastri/typescript-with-react/react-redux-ts/readme.md

 ##### Rick & Morty episode picker project

+React Hooks was introduced in React version 16.8 and upwards and allows you to use state and other React features without writing a class.
+You will now find running `create-react-app` compiles and has no stateful components in the main `app.js`.
+It is backwards compatible with previous versions with no breaking changes.

+Documentation [https://reactjs.org/docs/hooks-intro.html] There is a 1 hour video that may not be worth watching at this stage.
+A lot of the video is summarized in the documentation.
+Worth watching it a few times after you have used Hooks in a project.

+Hooks is an API to props, state, context, refs and lifecycle hooks.
+It makes the app faster.
+You can use hooks selectively experimenting with a few components at a time, there is no need to rewrite legacy code.

+Challenges with React that Hooks solve:

+- Inability to use state in another component, hooks allows for a better primitive sharing of state between compoinents
+- Life-cycle methods difficult to maintain between components, hooks allows you to break down lifecycle methods into smaller funcitons and reuse them
+- Class-based components rely on prototype inheritance, this can be difficult to learn and use due to call, bind methods of lexical `this` in state and props.
+Hooks simplifies the use case of class based components.

+Using State as a hook sets state to an array. `const [value, setValue] = useState ('')` where state is defined as an empty string.

+This is a deconstruction of the array where a value is set, `setValue` as you will see in the debugger is a function.

 **Initial Set-Up of app functionality**

 - App.tsx - Create hello-world test - `use Fragment` and `useContext` hooks